pepellin/taskTracker/README.md

 # taskTracker
-TaskTracker loads initial tasks in a javascript file and enable users to add new task with "task name", "date", and "assigned" which will prepend the list.
+TaskTracker loads initial tasks from a local javascript file and enable users to add a new task with "task name", "date", and "assigned" which will be prepended to the list.